 The Chillingham Cattle were studied by Thomas Bewick (1753-1828), the famous Northumbrian-born naturalist and engraver, who on one occasion while illustrating a portrait of a Chillingham bull, was chased by the beast and forced to climb a tree for refuge.
 Here he gained a perfect close up view of his furious subject below.

 The grazing grounds of the Chillingham wild cattle extend east towards the base of the nearby hill called Ros Castle.

 Ros Castle and Hepburn Bastle

 Ros is approached by a back road that crosses close to Hepburn Wood and the impressive ruins of the Hepburn Bastle house.
-Also known in the past as Hebburn Tower it belonged to the Hebburn (or Hepburn) family until the eighteenth century and is thought to date to at least 1514.
+Hepburn bastle was also known in the past as Hebburn Tower and it belonged to the Hebburn (or Hepburn) family until the eighteenth century.
+It is thought to date to at least 1514.

 Great panoramic views of the Northumbrian countryside can be seen from Ros Castle encompassing Alnwick, Lindisfarne, the Farne Islands, Bamburgh Castle, Dunstanburgh Castle and the Cheviot Hills, including views of Hedgehope Hill (2,348 feet) and The Cheviot itself (2,676 ft).

 To the west of Chillingham, the River Till flows northward on its journey towards the Tweed passing close to the village of Chatton on its western bank.

 Shortly after passing Chatton the Till makes a sudden turn westward along the edge of Doddington Moor past Fowberry Tower near to which it was once crossed by the Devil’s Causeway Roman road.